3 Reasons to do Fitness Together

 - Accountability – Especially if you’re just beginning on your fitness journey, it’s good to have someone to check in with.
 Our running group has 3 meeting times each week, and we even take attendance.
 That keeps us accountable.
 Or you may have a training partner that’s expecting you at the gym at 5:30AM.
 You’re not going to want to leave them standing!
 Accountability helps you stick with it and make it a habit.
 It keeps you honest!

-- Stretch and Grow – When you’re with other people, you just work harder.
+- Stretch and Grow – When you’re with other people, you often work harder.
 You go farther or faster than you would on your own.
-When you’re checking in with an online group about your daily food intake, you’re more apt to follow your plan knowing others are doing the same.
-You’re just able to do more than you ever thought you could, because you have the courage to do it.
+When you’re checking in with an online group about your commitment to healthy living, you’re more apt to follow your plan knowing others are doing the same.
+You’re just able to do more than you ever thought you could, because you have the courage and confidence to do it.

 When I decided to sign up with a coach and an online community of women who wanted to focus on faith and fitness, I realized I still had a lot to learn about my motivations and priorities.
 I grew stronger in my faith and learned about proper nutrition.
 When I became vulnerable about my struggles, I found acceptance and encouragement.